-A credible and high-quality resource ‘The Eat Right Movement’ Website was also launched with a view to sustain the movement.
+A credible and high-quality resource ‘The Eat Right Movement’ Website was also launched with a view to sustaining the movement.
 The website will act as an interface between food safety and nutrition experts and citizens.
 It will provide credible and authentic nutrition information including health tips by experts, nutritious recipes, and exciting tools to get a peek into nutritional needs, body indices, learning about nutrition labels, and other resources.
 An AI Powered Chatbot for citizens to answer all questions related to food is part of the website.

 The Eat Right Toolkit has been created so as to reach people at the grassroots level.
 It consists of a training manual for frontline health workers such as Health and Wellness Centre workers, ASHA and Anganwadi workers, etc. and engagement material for citizens in rural and aspirational areas, with a special focus on children.
 Resource books on safe and nutritious food such as the Pink Book for homes, The Yellow Book for schools, The Orange Book for workplaces, The Purple Books for eating out, vetted by domain experts are also in place.
 The training modules and other engagement material will be disseminated through various partners that include Central and State Government Departments, Civil Society Organizations, Industry and Professional Associations, NGOs, national and international agencies, academia and corporates through CSR initiatives.